 Opus became registered as an Investment Adviser with the Securities and Exchange Commission ("SEC") in June 2021.
-Lisa Bayer is the principal owner.
-Brian Littlejohn is the Chief Compliance Officer of the Firm.
+Lisa Bayer is the principal owner and Chief Compliance Officer of the Firm.

 Opus offers financial planning, tax, and investment advisory services to individuals, families, and businesses under an Advisory Services Agreement, Financial Planning Agreement, or Retirement Plan Consulting Agreement.
 Our Firm is committed to helping clients build, manage, and preserve their wealth.